bihor/fp_masterquiz/README.md

 - Setting user.useQuizPid, noFormCheck, random and allowEdit added.
 - Possibility added to move question from one quiz to another.
 - More Flexforms.
+- Bugfix for breaking change in TYPO3 11.5.0.